skip to content

 Assumptions which must not be made include:

-• the ranges of addresses used by the NAT service
+• the ranges of addresses used by the NAT service,

 Current configuration and mappings

-At the time of writing, the address range used for the outside of the NAT service is 131.111.184.0/23 with the additional block at 131.111.5.0/24 used solely for University Wireless Service clients (see the technical information pages for UniOfCam and eduroam for details, of how this is used).
+At the time of writing, the global address range used for the outside of the NAT service is 131.111.184.0/23 with the additional block at 131.111.5.0/24 used solely for University Wireless Service clients (see the technical information pages for UniOfCam and eduroam for details, of how this is used).

 This configuration may change without warning or notice.